How to Evaluate and Repair Your HVAC System After a Coastal Storm in Wilmington NC

 What looks like a $500 repair can turn into a $2,000 parts replacement project when components fail one by one over subsequent months.
 You pay multiple service call fees, lose climate control during hot weather, and still end up replacing the system eventually.

-Kool Ducts Heat & Air technicians often recommend replacement even when repair seems possible because they've seen these progressive failure patterns.
+Experienced Wilmington HVAC contractors often recommend replacement even when repair seems possible because they've seen progressive failure patterns.
 Homeowners who insist on repairs frequently call back within months facing emergency replacements during peak summer heat.

 Understanding insurance before disaster strikes prevents ugly surprises during recovery.